luigislam/WinWaitExclusion/README.md

-### License
-MIT License.
-Do whatever you want with this script.

 ### What is this Library for?
 This Class is a workaround for RunWait's inability to handle an executable that opens multiple windows.
 The code in this class just imitates WinWait while maintaining an internal list of window IDs to exclude.